Add and manage graphics

 • The size of a figure or image set in the OSD platform cannot be viewed in the online draft version.
 It is applied to figure or image only when the final draft is exported.

-• For a figure containing multiple images, the selected size setting is applied at the level of the figure and not the individual graphic level (i,e it applies to all the images in the figure.)
+• For a figure containing multiple images, the selected size setting is applied at the level of the figure and not the individual graphic level (i.e. it applies to all the images in the figure.)

 • To change the image of your figure, right-click on the graphic and select Change graphic.
+This menu includes other options including to Remove graphic.

 2 Add a figure containing sub-figures

-• It is possible to insert a figure containing sub-figures.
+• To insert a figure containing sub-figures:

 3 Add an image

-• A pop-up modal will show you all graphics already uploaded to your document, and you can choose any of these as your Image.
-You can also upload a new Graphic from your computer by choosing the Upload option.
+• You can also upload a new graphic from your computer by choosing the Upload option.
 Select the graphic you want to add and click Insert.

 4 Add an inline image

-• A pop-up modal will show you all graphics already uploaded to your document, and you can choose any of these as your Image.
-You can also upload a new Image from your computer by choosing the Upload option.
-Select the graphic you want to add and click Insert.
+• You can also upload a new image from your computer by choosing the Upload option.
+Select the graphic you want to add and select Insert.

 • The image will appear as a small icon inside your text.